filecoin-project/specs/mining.md

 ```

 If all of this lines up, the block is valid.
-Repeat for all blocks in a tipset.
+The miner repeats this for all blocks in a TipSet, and for all TipSets formed from incoming blocks.

-Once you've ensured all blocks in the `Tipset` received were properly mined, you can mine on top of it.
-If it wasn't, ensure the next heaviest `Tipset` was properly mined (this might mean the same `Tipset` with invalid blocks removed, or an altogether different one (whose blocks have a different parent set).
+Once they've ensured all blocks in the heaviest TipSet received were properly mined, they can mine on top of it.
+If they weren't, the miner may need to ensure the next heaviest `Tipset` was properly mined.
+This might mean the same `Tipset` with invalid blocks removed, or an altogether different one.

-If none were, you may need to mine null tickets instead (see the [expected consensus spec](./expected-consensus.md#null-blocks) for more).
+If no valid blocks are received, a miner may mine atop the same `TipSet` running leader election again using the next ticket in the ticket chain, and also generating a [new ticket](./expected-consensus.md#losing-tickets) in the process (see the [expected consensus spec](./expected-consensus.md#null-blocks) for more).

-TODO: rename section in EC doc to be 'null tickets' and update link

 ### Ticket Generation

-We detail ticket generation in the [expected consensus spec](./expected-consensus#ticket-generation).
+For details of ticket generation, see the [expected consensus spec](./expected-consensus#ticket-generation).

-### Mining a losing ticket with new blocks on the network
+Ticket generation is the twin process of leader election (i.e. generating `ElectionProof`s).
+Every ticket scratch (i.e. round of leader election) has the miner generate a new ticket to include in the `Tickets` array of their block.

-Generating a new ticket will take you some amount of time (as imposed by the VDF in Expected Consensus).
-If you find yourself with a losing ticket, on expectation you will hear about at least one other block being mined on the network.
-If so, you should verify the validity of these incoming blocks repeating the above process for a new `Tipset`.
+New tickets are generated using the smallest ticket from the parent TipSet at height `H` and added to the `Tickets` array.
+Generating a new ticket will take some amount of time (as imposed by the VDF in Expected Consensus).

-TODO: find a better title here
+Because of this, on expectation, as it is produced, the miner will hear about other blocks being mined on the network.
+By the time they have generated their new ticket, they can check whether they themselves are eligible to mine a new block.

+If the lookback ticket yields a valid `ElectionProof`, the miner publishes their block (see [block generation](block-generation)) including the new ticket and earns a block reward.
+They then assemble a new TipSet using any valid blocks they heard about while generating the ticket  (likely of height `H+1`) and mine atop the smallest ticket in that new TipSet.

-#### Mining a losing ticket with no new blocks on the network
+### Scratching a losing ticket

-If no new blocks appear in the round, you may attempt to mine the same `Tipset` again.
-In order to do this, simply We call this mining a null block (i.e. mining atop the failed ticket you generated in your previous attempt).

-To start, you should insert your losing ticket into the `Tickets` array, then repeat the above process (from `Ticket Generation`) using your failed ticket from the previous round rather than the smallest ticket from the parent tipset (multiple null blocks in a row may be found).
-This will generate a new ticket.
+If a miner fails to generate a valid `ElectionProof` using their loopback ticket, they may not yet publish a new block at height `H+1`.
+The miner will likely hear about other blocks being mined on the network at height `H+1` and can thus assemble a new TipSet to mine off of with these blocks (as above).

+If the miner hears of no new blocks, they must instead draw a new ticket to scratch in order to try leader election again (as other miners will).
+In order to do so, they must generate a new ticket once more.

+Now, rather than generating this new ticket from the smallest ticket from the parent TipSet (as above), the miner will instead use their ticket from the last round, now in the `Tickets` array.

-Repeat this process until you either find a winning ticket or hear about new blocks to mine atop of from the network.
-If a new block comes in from the network, and it is on a heavier chain than your own, you should abandon your null block mining to mine atop this new block.
+This process is repeated until either a winning ticket is found (and block published) or a new valid TipSet comes in from the network.
+If a new TipSet comes in from the network, and it is heavier chain than the miner's own, they should abandon their process to mine atop this new block.
 Due to the way chain selection works in filecoin, a chain with fewer null blocks will be preferred (see the [Expected Consensus spec](./expected-consensus.md#chain-selection) for more details).

-#### Mining a winning ticket

-If you mine a winning ticket, you may proceed to block creation thereby earning a block reward.
+The `Tickets` array in the block to be published grows with each round (and a new ticket generated).

 ### Block Creation

-When you have found a winning ticket, it's time to create your very own block!
+Scratching a winning ticket, and armed with a valid `ElectionProof`, a miner can now publish a new block!

-To create a block, first compute a few fields:
+To create a block, the eligible miner must compute a few fields:

 - `Tickets` - An array containing a new ticket, and, if applicable, any intermediary tickets generated to prove appropriate delay for any null blocks you mined on.
 See [ticket generation](./expected-consensus.md#ticket-generation).
 - `ElectionProof` - A signature over the final ticket from the `Tickets` array proving.
 See [ticket generation](./expected-consensus.md#ticket-generation).
 - `ParentWeight` - As described in [Chain Weighting](./expected-consensus.md#chain-weighting).
 - `ParentState` - Note that it will not end up in the newly generated block, but is necessary to compute to generate other fields.
 To compute this:
-  - Take the `ParentState` of one of the blocks in your chosen parent set (invariant: this is the same value for all blocks in a given parent set).
+  - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set).
   - For each block in the parent set, ordered by their tickets:
     - Apply each message in the block to the parent state, in order.
 If a message was already applied in a previous block, skip it.
     - Transaction fees are given to the miner of the block that the first occurance of the message is included in.
 If there are two blocks in the parent set, and they both contain the exact same set of messages, the second one will receive no fees.